 | Dec | 46°F | 75mm | 55°F | 80mm |

-For Dublin, aim for late spring (May-June) or early autumn (September-October) for milder weather and fewer crowds.
-Rome is best enjoyed during its shoulder seasons of April-June and September-October, offering pleasant temperatures and a more relaxed atmosphere than the peak summer heat.
+For Dublin, aim for late spring (May-June) or early autumn (September-October) for mild temperatures and fewer crowds.
+Rome is best visited during its shoulder seasons, April-June and September-October, to enjoy pleasant weather without the intense summer heat and tourist throngs.

 Browse Lonely Planet, Fodor's, Rick Steves, and more on Amazon — packed with maps, itineraries, and local tips.